 Is aluminum wiring dangerous?

-It can be if not properly maintained.
+Aluminum wiring can be dangerous if not properly maintained.
 Aluminum is soft, brittle and prone to oxidation and all of these conditions can create fire conditions.
 Remember, you need a healthy electrical system to power all of the electronics you use every day.
-We know that aluminum degrades overtime so failing to treat this system can result in dangerously harming your wires.
+We know that aluminum degrades over time so failing to treat this system can result in dangerously harming your wires.

 Reported problems with aluminum wiring are related to the failure of the terminations due to overheating.
 Overheating is typically caused by the aluminum’s tendency to oxidize and its incompatibility with wiring devices that are not rated for aluminum wiring.
 It also has a high degree of thermal expansion meaning that it swells when it’s hot and contracts when it’s cool.
 This expansion and contraction, at the termination point, can cause it to loosen up over time.
 Both the thermal expansion and oxidization result in higher resistance and higher resistance = heat.

 The first step is knowing if you have aluminum wiring.
 You can sometimes identify the wire type on the insulation of the wires at the panel, or by taking off of a cover plate and looking into the box of a wiring device within the home.
 Always consult a licensed electrical contractor before tampering with your electrical wiring.

 Some of the common warning signs that you have failing aluminum terminations are:

 Dispelling any myths about aluminum wiring and the steps necessary to ensure your safety: